 Pursuing Responsible Parties for Nursing Home Abuse

-We should expect the highest standards from nursing homes who are responsible for caring for elderly and disabled adults.
+We should expect the highest standards from nursing homes that are responsible for caring for elderly and disabled adults.

-California law echoes these type of expectations as they require nursing homes to follow strict duties from those in charge to provide efficient care.
+California law echoes these types of expectations as they require nursing homes to follow strict duties from those in charge to provide efficient care.

 However, the fact remains there are some nursing homes and assisted living centers that are understaffed and badly managed, which exposes victims to: